ianstormtaylor/slate/docs/guides/data-model.md

 ## Documents and Nodes

 Slate documents are nested and recursive.
-This means that a document has block nodes, and those block nodes can have child block nodes—all the way down.
+This means that a document has block nodes, and those block nodes can have child nodes—all the way down.
 This lets you model more complex nested behaviors like tables and figures with captions.

 Unlike the DOM though, Slate enforces a few more restrictions on its documents.
 This reduces the complexity involved in manipulating them and prevents "impossible" situations from arising.
 These restrictions are: